ProjectSerenity/firefly/README.md

 - `bazel run //:update-deps`: Update managed dependencies.
 - `bazel run //:qemu`:        Build a bootable disk image and run it in Qemu.

+When the set of external Rust crates changes, such as by updating crates, or updating rules_rust, the lockfile for external crates needs to be updated using: `CARGO_BAZEL_REPIN=true bazel build @crates//...`.

 ## FAQ

 ### Why make a new OS?